Antonius Walaeus: Works

 His Compendium ethicae Aristotelicae was based on courses at Middleburg school.
 In defining an eclectic moral philosophy that would nevertheless be acceptable to Christians, Walaeus chose the Nicomachean Ethics of Aristotle as a basis, to be corrected, despite a view that Plato was the superior moral philosopher as Aristotle was the better physicist; he used Aristotle's classification of virtues rather than the Protestant Lambert Daneau's reliance on the Ten Commandments.
 Plato's purifying virtues were matched to the account in the Beatitudes; but in the end Plato was found to lack Christian theological concepts.
 In discussing the supreme good he defended the tenet of Stoicism that it consists of good habits; the Epicurean view might be corrected in its more abstract form of "mental joy", though not as physical pleasure.
 Moral philosophy included politics and economics, as well as ethics.

 In his Enchiridion religionis reformae, an introductory seminary text, Walaeus gives a simplified form of the arguments of Zacharias Ursinus on natural theology; and relies little on Scripture for the existence of God.
 His Loci communibus sacrae theologiae et consiliis is a more advanced text, and develops a philosophical theism.
 Along with Franciscus Gomarus, Walaeus accepted a theory of middle knowledge of God (scientia media), more often associated with Molinism.

 Synopsis purioris theologiae disputationibus quinquaginta duabus comprehensa (1625) with his colleagues Johannes Polyander, André Rivet and Anthony Thysius attempted to settle the Leiden view on controversial issues as a united front.
 Further, the Leiden Synopsis was intended to provide a Dutch Reformed orthodoxy, providing a manual of 880 pages covering 52 disputations, a resource for apologetics.

 The posthumous Opera Omnia (1643) contains De opinione chiliastarum with views on millennarianism.
 Walaeus had corresponded with Joseph Mede, and his attitude to Cerinthus, Johannes Piscator and Johann Heinrich Alsted in this area was negative, instead placing the Second Coming away from terrestrial events.
 Johannes Cocceius followed Walaeus in his interest in prophecy.

 Controversy with the Remonstrants continued, especially with Simon Episcopius and Johannes Arnoldi Corvinus.

+Walaeus emphasized daily repentance in his writings.